awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 ## What happens when you stop an instance<a name="what-happens-stop"></a>

 When an EC2 instance is stopped using the `stop-instances` command, the following is registered at the OS level:
-+ The API request will send a button press event to the guest\.
++ The API request sends a button press event to the guest\.
-+ Various system services will be stopped as a result of the button press event\. **systemd** handles a graceful shutdown of the system\.
++ Various system services are stopped as a result of the button press event\.
 Graceful shutdown is triggered by the ACPI shutdown button press event from the hypervisor\.
-+ ACPI shutdown will be initiated\.
++ ACPI shutdown is initiated\.
-+ The instance will shut down when the graceful shutdown process exits\.
++ The instance shuts down when the graceful shutdown process exits\.
 There is no configurable OS shutdown time\.
 + If the instance OS does not shut down cleanly within a few minutes, a hard shutdown is performed\.

-## Stopping and starting your instances<a name="starting-stopping-instances"></a>

-You can stop and start your Amazon EBS\-backed instance using the console or the command line\.

-By default, when you initiate a shutdown from an Amazon EBS\-backed instance \(using the shutdown or poweroff command\), the instance stops\.
+By default, when you initiate a shutdown from an Amazon EBS\-backed instance \(for example, using the shutdown or poweroff command\), the instance stops\.
 You can change this behavior so that it terminates instead\.
 For more information, see [Changing the instance initiated shutdown behavior](terminating-instances.md#Using_ChangingInstanceInitiatedShutdownBehavior)\.

 Using the halt command from an instance does not initiate a shutdown\.
 If used, the instance does not terminate; instead, it places the CPU into `HLT` and the instance remains running\.

+## Stopping and starting your instances<a name="starting-stopping-instances"></a>

+You can stop and start your Amazon EBS\-backed instance using the console or the command line\.

 ------
 #### [ New console ]